alan-turing-institute/scivision/CODE_OF_CONDUCT.md

 # Code of Conduct

 We value the participation of every member of our community and want to ensure that every contributor has an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in the scivision project is expected to show respect and courtesy to other community members at all times.
+Accordingly, everyone who participates in the Scivision project is expected to show respect and courtesy to other community members at all times.

 Scott Hosking, Alan Lowe and Sebastian Anhert, as Co-Is of this project, and all project members, are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion. **We do not tolerate harassment by and/or of members of our community in any form**.